epic-gateway/true-ingress/src/README.md

 #### Show

 Show what is attached to network interface.
+If interface is not specified, default interface (where gefault GW is) will be used.

     ./show_tc.sh [<interface>] [ingress|egress]